iamyasirqureshi/iamyasirqureshi/README.md

         Great software and great art share the same eye for detail.
         I don't just write code — I compose experiences.
         I don't just sketch portraits — I capture souls.
-        I believe AI is the next brush — and I intend to paint with it.
     """.trimIndent()
 }
 ```